 15 February 2016

-Quezon City – K-Pop hip-hop, and breakdance are just some of the famous dance moves today.
+QUEZON CITY, Philippines – K-Pop hip-hop, and breakdance are just some of the famous dance moves today.
 As the world continues to evolve and change, younger generations are slowly taking over, leaving many of the old traditions behind.
 Dance is shaped and established across generations, reflecting the changes in a nation’s culture.

 The Philippines’ multifaceted history from years of colonization paved the way for the peculiar and beautiful traditional dances in the country, with hints of Hispanic, European, and Asian cultural influences.
 Each region has its own unique dance variations that are staged during festivals and local shows.
 Although today’s popular folk dances have evolved, they still honor our cultural roots.